brentlintner/linus/README.md

 # AI Coding Partner

-Linus is an CLI based AI coding assistant you can xtreme program with.
+Linus is a CLI based coding assistant you can extreme program with.

-He can code with you for as long as you need, and you won't even realize he's not human!

-Well, almost.
-But it's pretty good!

 ## Features

 *   **Interactive Code Generation:**  Generates code snippets and full files based on natural language prompts within a CLI environment.
+*   **Mouse-Free Navigation:**  Use keyboard shortcuts to navigate and interact with the CLI.
 *   **Context-Aware Assistance:**  Maintains session history and project context for consistent, relevant suggestions.
-*   **File System Integration:**  Reads and writes directly to project files, allowing for seamless integration and modification (opt-in).
+*   **File System Integration:**  Reads and writes directly to project files, allowing for seamless integration and modification.
+*   **Diff View:** Edits to files are shown as unified diffs instead of the entire file contents.
 *   **Fuzzy File Referencing:** Use `@` symbol to fuzzy search and reference project files.
-*   **Diff View:** Edits to files are shown as unified diffs instead of the entire file contents.
 *   **Customizable Ignored Files**: Supports `.gitignore` and `.ignore` files for customizing ignored files.

 ## Dependencies